s-carter91/git-lesson/README.md

 # First Repo!

+## Subheading

-This is a test repo for the git lesson
+This is the furst change to this file

 ```sh
 ls -la
 mkdir food
 ```

-1. one
-2. two
-3. three

 - one
 - two
 - three